literate-goggles/browser-toolkit/README.md

 ## What it can do today

+- Strip rank/file coordinate overlays from Aimchess chessboards when you’d rather rely on intuition.
 - Hide LeetCode problem difficulty labels until you want to see them.
 - Keep a global on/off switch so you can pause every tweak with a single click.
 - Offer a simple registry (`src/js/features.js`) where new ideas can be added without touching the rest of the codebase.